oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

     **`oci-api-public-key.pem`**

-6. A checkmark should appear next to each Click **Add**.
+6. A checkmark should appear next to each button.
+Click **Add**.
 The key is added and the **Configuration File Preview** dialog box is displayed.
 The file snippet includes required parameters and values you'll need to create your configuration file.

     ![Configuration file preview.](./images/config-file-preview.png " ")